Home Easy Foundations for Programming Languages V — PCF Iteration and Recursion

 }

-If the sections “Initialize” and “Stmt” only change the values of a fixed, finite set of variables, and “Done” is a side-effect-free test depending on the values of these variables, then we may easily transform a program segment of this form into a functional program.
+If the “Initialize” and “Stmt” parts only change the values of a fixed, finite set of variables, and “Done” is a side-effect-free test depending on the values of these variables, then we may easily transform a program segment of this form into a functional program.

 Let us assume for simplicity that there is only one variable involved.
 There is no loss of generality because we can replace a finite set of variables with a record containing their values.